ucsb-cs156/w24/lab/team03.md

 storybook: https://ucsb-cs156-m23.github.io/STARTER-team03/storybook/
 ---

-# DO NOT START YET - will be ready by 2pm
-# DO NOT START YET - will be ready by 2pm
-# DO NOT START YET - will be ready by 2pm
-# DO NOT START YET - will be ready by 2pm
-# DO NOT START YET - will be ready by 2pm
-# DO NOT START YET - will be ready by 2pm
-# DO NOT START YET - will be ready by 2pm
+# DRAFT FOR STAFF PROOFREADING
+# STUDENTS: Please do not start work on this yet

+But it's definitely ok to start reading and exploring the sample code and sample deployment.
+If you find typos, dead links, or have questions, post to `#help-team03`

-# DO NOT START YET - will be ready by 2pm
+# DO NOT START WORK YET - will be ready by 2pm today
-# DO NOT START YET - will be ready by 2pm
+# DO NOT START WORK YET - will be ready by 2pm today

 {% include drop_down_style.html %}